Approved by Members’ Meeting 24th February 2019

 16.5 Fair Play Awards

 The SCIO may have Fair Play Awards for each Grade.
-The awarding of these will be based on Fair Play submissions on Cricket Stats.
-Any clubs who does not input Fair Play marks will not be eligible to receive a Fair Play award.
+The awarding of these will be based on Fair Play submissions on NESC Live.
+Any team that does not input Fair Play marks will not be eligible to receive a Fair Play award.

 17. League Placings